Srđan Spiridonović

-Srđan Spiridonović (Srdjan Spiridonovic, Срђан Спиридоновић; born 13 October 1993) is an Austrian professional footballer who plays as a left winger.
+Srđan Spiridonović (Srdjan Spiridonovic, Срђан Спиридоновић; born 13 October 1993) is an Austrian professional footballer who plays as a left winger for Serbian First League club Smederevo 1924.

 Career

 Born in Vienna into a family of Serbian descent, Spiridonović started his career at Austria Vienna.
 In summer 2014, he was signed by Italian Lega Pro club Vicenza.
-The club was accidentally selected to replace A.C.
-Siena in at the start of Serie B season.
+The club was accidentally selected to replace AC Siena in at the start of Serie B season.
 He wore no.11 shirt.
 On 29 January 2015 Spiridonović was farmed to Lega Pro club Messina in a temporary deal.
 His no.11 was also taken by Leonardo Spinazzola.
 In the next season he changed to wear no.20 shirt.

 On 28 August 2015 he was signed by Admira Wacker Mödling for free.

 Panionios

-On 29 August 2017, he joined Superleague Greece side Panionios for 3 years, days after being released from Admira.
+On 29 August 2017, he joined Super League Greece side Panionios for 3 years, days after being released from Admira.

 On 21 September 2017 he scored his first goal in 1–1 home win against PAS Giannina in the 2017–18 Greek Cup.
 Three days later he scored the third of four in a comfortable 4–1 win against AEL.
-On 14 October he opened the score in a dramatic 4–3 home loss against Olympiakos.
+On 14 October he opened the score in a dramatic 4–3 home loss against Olympiacos.

 On 26 November, he scored the second goal giving the lead in a 2–2 home draw with rivals PAOK.
 On 9 December he scored in a 2–1 home win against Platanias.
 On 9 January 2018 he scored the only goal in an away Greek Cup win against OFI, which ensured his team's qualification for the quarter-finals.
 On 10 March 2018, Spiridonovic scored two second-half goals (48', 59') for experienced manager Michalis Grigoriou's team in a 2–2 home draw with Atromitos.
 On 29 April, Spiridonovic scored two second-half goals in a 2–1 away win against Platanias.

 On 3 October 2018, he opened the score in a 2–0 home win against AEL in the 2018–19 Greek Cup.
-Following a brilliant scoring 2017-18 Superleague Greece season, Spiridonović scored his first goal of the 2018-19 season on 24 February 2019, taking advantage of an assist from Fiorin Durmishaj on the right wing, slotting a low effort beyond Sokratis Dioudis in a 2–0 home win against Panathinaikos in his club's effort to avoid relegation.
+Following a brilliant scoring 2017–18 Super League Greece season, Spiridonović scored his first goal of the 2018–19 season on 24 February 2019, taking advantage of an assist from Fiorin Durmishaj on the right wing, slotting a low effort beyond Sokratis Dioudis in a 2–0 home win against Panathinaikos in his club's effort to avoid relegation.
 On 21 April 2019, he scored with a tap-in after a cross from Olivier Boumal, to seal a 2–1 home win against PAS Giannina.